 “Even if it’s our history?”

-“History,” said the grandmother, placing her hand on the child’s chin, “can be passed down many ways, whether it’s writing, or painting, or, in our case, storytelling.”
+“History,” said the grandmother, placing her hand on the child’s chin, “can be passed down many ways.”

 The old woman opened her mouth, about to respond, then closed it, frowning.
-She turned and hobbled into the depths of the cave, muttering to herself.
-The child caught some of her whispered words, “inappropriate,” “forbidden,” and then, “not good for a child to hear the words of a murderer.”
+She turned, muttering to herself.
+The child caught some of her whispered words.
+“Inappropriate…forbidden…not good for a child to hear about him.”
 The child looked on, straining to hear, trying to stifle his questions.
-Then she turned back to the child.
+Then she turned back to him.

 “There is one book,” she announced, her eyes dark.
 “But we are not supposed to have it.”

 The child opened his mouth, but the grandmother held up a hand.
 “However,” she said, “I will read it to you.
-It’s not as if they can harm us, anyway.”
+It’s not as if anyone can harm us, anyway.”

 She disappeared into the cave, and the child trotted after her.
-They walked for quite a distance, taking several sharp turns until finally, the grandmother halted.
+They walked for quite a distance, taking several sharp turns until, finally, the grandmother halted.
 She walked over to an old pile of skins and bent over, flinging them behind her, revealing a little wooden box.
-Carefully, as if handling fire, she grasped the top of the box and removed it, gently setting it on the ground.
+Gingerly, as if handling fire, she grasped the top of the box and removed it, setting it on the ground beside her.
 Then she reached into the box.
-The child waited in anticipation as she drew out a small, worn book, which she gingerly handed to him.
+The child waited in anticipation as she drew out a small, worn book, which she handed to him.

 “What does it mean?” he asked, but the grandmother just gave a quick shake of her head.

 He began to open the book, but the grandmother stopped him.
 “Perhaps we should sit down.
 This may be a while.”